Saturday, September 30, 2023

 Multiple-reel films, coming to be known as ‘features’ in vaudevillian sense of billing attraction, began keeping moviegoers longer in seats.
 12 August 1911 issue of The Moving Picture News obligingly reviewed Hardesty’s “pedestal automatic folding all-aisle chair” where patron safety predominated over comfort in assessment.
 As “safeguard against theater panics,” and to overcome “feeling of insecurity as to the disastrous effect in case of fire …” should seating not permit easy access to exits.

-Two weeks later the trade journal published “I Am the Theater Chair,” an extraordinary bit of marketing from long-running advertiser.
+Two weeks later the trade journal published “I Am the Theater Chair,” (left) an extraordinary bit of marketing from long-running advertiser.
 Hardesty Manufacturing Company offered $25 to any film exhibitor able to surpass quarter-page prose poem.
 Amidst pæan to engineering and science appeared “I exist to serve a purpose.
 Humanity is dear to me.”
 And “I am the personification of politeness …” It is tempting to associate “I am the Apostle of Goodness and Greatness,” with freethinking, humanist copywriter oddly externalizing his values.

 'Murder, Criminal Negligence' ad.
 26 August 1911 - Moving Picture News , Vol. IV, No. 34, p.
 3.Mystery-detective formed as genre in French silent film from 1908.
 Whimsical advertisement in same issue (right) teased into Americanization of the milieu.
 Relied on the same titillation scriptwriters sought to employ.